-In trailers with steel cross members, weld a 1⁄4" steel sub-plate between the water dam and the first cross member, leaving enough room to attach an aluminum baffle plate and corrosion barrier on top to maintains the critical tolerance mentioned above.
-Cut an aluminum baffle plate so that the edge will be approximately 1⁄2" from the face of the water dam.
+In trailers with steel cross members, weld a $\frac{1}{4}$ " steel sub-plate between the water dam and the first cross member, leaving enough room to attach an aluminum baffle plate and corrosion barrier on top to maintains the critical tolerance mentioned above.
+Cut an aluminum baffle plate so that the edge will be approximately $\frac{1}{2}$ " from the face of the water dam.
 Insert an anti-corrosion barrier between the steel and aluminum.
-Apply a generous bead of Sikaflex all the way across the end of the aluminum baffle plate and down the sides before placing it on top of the steel.
-Attach the baffle plate to the steel plate by drilling holes and placing 1⁄4" self-tapping screws every 5 inches.
+Apply a generous bead of Sikaflex all the way across the end of the aluminum baffle plate to the steel plate by drilling holes and placing $\frac{1}{4}$ " self-tapping screws every 5 inches.
 After pre-drilling, put Sikaflex in the hole, then screw in the self-tapping screw, finally covering the screw head with more Sikaflex to ensure that it will not leak.
 Avoid applying Sikaflex in areas that will require welding when installing the sub-deck.